Raster Translation Basics: Converting Bands and Palettes

 ERROR |NGRID writer: Unsupported band interpretation 'REAL64'.
 Please convert the interpretation to one of the following valid types: REAL32

-2. Add an *InterpretationCoercer transformer
+2. Add an *InterpretationCoercer Transformer

 To resolve this, add a RasterInterpretationCoercer or RasterBandInterpretationCoercer and open the parameters.
 In this example, the user sets the Destination Interpretation Type to Real32 to make the data compatible with the NGrid format.
 The following translation is successful: